By Daniel Brouse

 Government officials have acknowledged the link between the availability of homeowners insurance and climate change.
 Ohio Senator Sherrod Brown and US Treasury Secretary Janet Yellen have both highlighted the decline in insurance affordability and availability due to more frequent and severe natural disasters.

+Even regions traditionally less prone to disasters are experiencing insurance challenges.
+The reinsurance market, influenced by events worldwide, impacts rates offered by insurers, subsequently increasing costs for homeowners.
 FEMA is actively seeking recommendations to modify flood risk assessment procedures to better reflect the evolving climate challenges.
 Their efforts aim to equip communities with better tools to handle the increasing risks associated with climate change.

 Overall, climate change is exacerbating the risks and costs associated with homeowners' and flood insurance, posing significant challenges for individuals and communities vulnerable to its effects.